+developing and reviewing the various policies.
 Reviews will take place at least annually, and following any major incident.
+Meetings may be called by any member of the committee.

 1. Responsible Retailing

 Responsible retailing encompasses the key elements of our alcohol code of practice.
 We consider the (our) supply of alcohol and the (consumer) demand for alcohol.
 On the supply side we recognise we have a responsibility to consider issues under our control such as a drinks service policy, pricing, promotions and advertising.
 We believe all responsible retailers have an obligation to consider these issues.
 On the demand side our only real influence on consumer demand is the provision of information to consumers.
 As a Students Union we have an enhanced role to play here from a general welfare provision to our members.
 Our main focus is in providing information to consumers and reminding them of issues related to the consumption of alcohol (and going out generally).